sictweb/web222/weeks/week01/README.md

 The web isn't owned or controlled by any single company, organization, or government.
 Instead, it is defined as a set of [open standards](https://en.wikipedia.org/wiki/Web_standards), which everyone building and using the web relies upon.
+Some examples of these standards include [HTML](https://html.spec.whatwg.org/multipage/), [HTTP](https://tools.ietf.org/html/rfc7230), [SVG](https://www.w3.org/TR/SVG11/), and many more.

 ### HTTP Requests and Responses